-Every day, thousands of students across the nation are progressing through lesson plans to develop skills across Common Core State Standards.
-Although teachers often have progress visability using classroom tools such as online dashboards, accumulated growth is not always as evident to the students.
-In observing the creative ways teachers incorporate eSpark into their classroom routines, we've noticed that successful classrooms consistently display visual charts for tracking student progress.
+Every day, thousands of students across the nation are progressing through lesson plans to develop skills aligned with state standards.
+Although teachers often have progress visibility using classroom tools such as online dashboards, accumulated growth is not always as evident to the students.
+In observing the creative ways teachers incorporate eSpark into their classroom routines, we’ve noticed that successful classrooms consistently display visual charts for tracking student progress.

 Visual representations of growth help students feel pride when they complete a project or lesson.
 Sharing data and performance information matters, and the “practice is most effective as an ongoing part of a classroom culture in which students are always collecting and analyzing information in order to improve,” states Mindshift in an excerpt from “Leaders of Their Own Learning: Transforming Schools Through Student-Engaged Assessment.”
 Looking for creative ways to develop new classroom tools to outwardly display student progress?
 Check out four real examples below from classrooms in Michigan, Chicago, and New York.